-Upon the sign-up, the user receives a welcome email with links necessary for onboarding: help center, video tutorials, forum, and useful resources.
+Upon sign-up, the user receives a welcome email with links necessary for onboarding: help center, video tutorials, forum, and useful resources.

-Besides, when the users start working with the tool, they are offered a quick platform walkthrough.
-You can both work online and download Figma desktop version to set your workflow offline.
+Besides, when users start working with the tool, they are offered a quick platform walkthrough.
+You can both work online, and download Figma desktop version to set your workflow offline.
 In fact, the interface is pretty intuitive, with the Layers Panel, which includes the elements of your project, a toolbar with tools and available options, and the Properties Panel all on the right side.

 Figma features and useful options

 Figma allows you to make a clickable version of a website or an app by creating as many screens as you need.
 This way you’ll be able to test, edit, or adjust any feature ― button functionality, elements’ rollover, modal window animation ― without having to switch between the tabs.
 You’ll be able to create connections and hotspots for your design to simulate how it will look in a real setting.

 Simply switch to Prototype in the Properties Panel and start creating paths and interactions.

 These are UI elements that can be reused across your projects.
 This feature allows you to create symmetrical components by flipping them or repeat patterns by tiling the components.
 You can create components from buttons, fields, or menus.
 To create a Master component, click Create Component button in the Options Menu or right-click on the layer and choose Create Component option.